 Bias correction:

-Level-2 satellite data are adjusted for large-scale biases.
-Only static (time-mean) biases are taken into account.
-The bias fields are determined relative to in-situ salinity data prior to the analysis.
+Level 2 satellite data are adjusted to account for large-scale biases.
+Only static (time-mean) biases are considered.
+The bias fields are determined relative to in-situ salinity data.

-Bias-adjusted SSS retrievals are gridded onto a regular 0.25-degree, 4-day grid using a spatiotemporal Optimum Interpolation (OI) algorithm (Bretherton et al., 1976).
-At each grid point, an estimate of the SSS field is provided by a weighted least squares fit of the observations that influence the grid point, where the weights are designed to minimize the estimation error variance.
-They are the inverse of the error covariance matrices of the observations and are estimated from the observations prior to the analysis (Melnichenko et al., 2014; Melnichenko et al., 2016).
+Bias-adjusted SSS retrievals are mapped onto a regular 0.25-degree, 4-day grid using a spatial Optimum Interpolation (OI) scheme (Bretherton et al., 1976).
+At each grid point, the SSS field is estimated via a weighted least-squares fit to the surrounding observations, where the weights are designed to minimize the estimation error variance.
+Subsequently, a temporal OI procedure is applied to the 4-day SSS fields to generate daily time series.

 Output Data:

-Multi-mission optimally interpolated sea surface salinity (OISSS).
-The OISSS dataset is available from August 28, 2011 to present.
+Multi-mission sea surface salinity optimum interpolation (OISSS) analysis.
+The OISSS dataset is available from 28 August 2011 to present.

-A very detailed description of the OISSS processing algorithm can be found in its user guide: OISSS_Product_Notes_v2.pdf
+A detailed description of the OISSS processing algorithm can be found in its user guide: OISSS_Product_Notes_v3.pdf

 References